2SSK/institutional-training-assignment/README.md

 - **Add Medicine**: Add new medicines to the store inventory.
 - **View All Medicines**: Display all the medicines available in the store.
 - **Search Medicine**: Search for a medicine by its name.
+- **Purchase Medicine**: Reduce the quantity of a medicine when it is purchased.

 ## Project Structure